Time Series Continuous Modeling for Imputation and Forecasting with Implicit Neural Representations: Architecture details and ablation studies

 \subsubsection{Discussion on other hyperparameters}

 While the dimension of $z$ is indeed a crucial hyperparameter, it is important to note that other hyperparameters also play a significant role in the performance of the INR.
-For example, the number of layers in the MLP directly affects the ability of the model to fit the time series.
+For example, the number of layers in the FFN directly affects the ability of the model to fit the time series.
 In our experiments, we have observed that using five or more layers yields good performance, and including additional layers can lead to slight improvements in the generalization settings.

-Similarly, the number of frequencies used in the input to the Fourier function network is another important hyperparameter.
+Similarly, the number of frequencies used in the frequency embedding is another important hyperparameter.
 Using too few frequencies can limit the network's ability to capture patterns, while using too many frequencies can hinder its ability to generalize accurately.

 The choice of learning rate is critical for achieving stable convergence during training.
 Therefore, in practice, we use a low learning rate combined with a cosine annealing scheduler to ensure stable and effective training.